-After leaving university with a degree in Journalism Vicky became a Newspaper Reporter.
-After five years, Vicky decided to leave behind a life of parish council meetings and school fetes and move into PR, and it was The Vineyard at Stockcross – a five star hotel with a two Michelin star restaurant in Berkshire, which sparked Vicky’s passion for wine.
-Joining us as PR Executive in October 2004, Vicky now manages Berrys’ PR strategy for the UK and Hong Kong.
+After leaving university with a degree in Journalism, Vicky became a newspaper reporter.
+After five years, Vicky decided to leave behind a life of parish council meetings and school fetes and move into PR, and it was The Vineyard at Stockcross – a five-star hotel with a two-Michelin-star restaurant in Berkshire, which sparked Vicky’s passion for wine.
+Joining us as PR Executive in October 2004, Vicky now manages the company’s PR strategy for the UK and Hong Kong.

-Rob started with Berrys in March 2006, initially working at the Heathrow Airport shops.
-After moving to the London shop, his passion for spirits which first blossomed during his university days in Oxford, bloomed to the fore.
+Rob started with Berrys in March 2006, initially working at the Heathrow Airport shop.
+After moving to No. 3, his passion for spirits which first blossomed during his university days in Oxford, came to the fore.
 Rob’s Yorkshire roots reveal a keen eye for value, and he enjoys exploring some of the more obscure spirits and wines of the world.
-That being said, he keeps returning to red Burgundies, the whites of Alsace and Germany, Jamaican and Demerara rums and of course Scotch whiskies.
+That being said, he keeps returning to red Burgundies, the whites of Alsace and Germany, Jamaican and Demerara rums and, of course, Scotch whiskies.

 Emily joined Berry Bros. & Rudd in 2013, in something of a career sidestep.
 Having previously worked as a copy editor and writer for magazines such as Esquire and Men’s Health, as well as a freelance drinks writer, she elected to swap the bright lights of Soho for more stately streets of St James’s in a bid to immerse herself more fully in all things wine and spirits.